Certified Metal Carports and non-certified Metal Carports

 - Ensures safety for residents of the locality, as well as structural safety for the metal carport itself.

-– Certified metal carports, on average, have a higher price tag than non-certified units.
+- Certified metal carports, on average, have a higher price tag than non-certified units.
 The addition of structural elements, the upgrades of steel frames and metal panels, etc. contribute to the increase in price.
-Saying that, in areas which require building permits, this slightly higher initial cost of the metal carport is much more cost-effective than the later fines and penalties.
+In areas that require building permits, this slightly higher initial cost of the metal carport is much more cost-effective than the later fines and penalties.

 Non-Certified Metal Carports